top of page

 What Can You Do?

-• Schedule a free Stop the Movement Training for your business, church, school, or social club
+• Host a Stop the Movement Training for your business, church, school, or social club

-• Be aware of your surroundings/Take a self-defense course
+• Take a self-defense course.
+Be aware of your surroundings

 • Trafficked